godotengine/godot-docs/classes/class_area.rst

 | *Getter*  | get_collision_layer()      |
 +-----------+----------------------------+

 The area's physics layer(s).
 Collidable objects can exist in any of 32 different layers.
 A contact is detected if object A is in any of the layers that object B scans, or object B is in any layers that object A scans.
 See also :ref:`collision_mask<class_Area_property_collision_mask>`.
+See `Collision layers and masks <https://docs.godotengine.org/en/latest/tutorials/physics/physics_introduction.html#collision-layers-and-masks>`_ in the documentation for more information.

 ----